 If you or a loved one is involved in a head-on collision, you should get legal assistance to protect your rights at every stage of your liability claim and ensure that you get the settlement you are entitled to.
 Since head-on collisions are so damaging and reconstructing the accident may be difficult, your attorney may need to hire a forensic engineer to assess the circumstances of the collision and determine fault.

-The skilled and experienced Pennsylvania head-on collisions and personal injury attorney Clifford A. Rieders of Rieders, Travis, Humphrey, Waters & Dohrmann has spent decades honing his skills and successfully representing Pennsylvania families who have suffered an injury or loss due to someone else’s negligence.
+The skilled and experienced Pennsylvania head-on collisions and personal injury attorneys at Rieders, Travis, Dohrmann, Mowrey, Humphrey & Waters have spent decades honing their skills and successfully representing Pennsylvania families who have suffered an injury or loss due to someone else’s negligence.
 We offer personal attention and loyalty to every client, aggressively fighting for their right to compensation.
 Whether in settlement negotiations or pursuing a favorable trial verdict, we are thoroughly prepared and committed to achieving a just outcome.
 With our competent staff, we offer strength in numbers while providing top-notch personal service.